Visual Novel vs Choose Your Own Adventure

 Branching style

 CYOA often uses straightforward branch trees where each choice leads to clear next sections.
-Visual novels may use hidden route flags and relationship states for subtler branching.
+Visual novels may use hidden story flags and relationship states for subtler branching.

-As a result, visual novel route planning can feel deeper but less explicit.
+As a result, visual novel story planning can feel deeper but less explicit.

 Replay behavior

 CYOA replay is often about trying different immediate branches.
-Visual novel replay is often about unlocking full alternative routes and endings.
+Visual novel replay is often about unlocking full alternative stories and endings.

 Both formats can be compelling; the difference is narrative scope and production style.